munificent/magpie/doc/site/markdown/multimethods.md

 Here we have a record pattern with two fields that must both be strings.
 We call it by passing it a record of two strings: `"Fred", "George"`.
 This may seem a bit strange, but it's important to note that we are *not* passing two arguments.
 In Magpie, all methods (and [functions](functions.html)) always take a *single* argument.
 It's just that the argument may be a record which the method destructures.

 The end result is that it does what you expect, but there's some conceptual unification going on under the hood.
-The destructuring initialization that you can do when declaring [variables](variables.html) is the exact same process use when splitting out argument to a method, or selecting a `catch` clause when an [error](error-handling.html) is thrown.
+The destructuring initialization that you can do when declaring [variables](variables.html) is the exact same process used when splitting out arguments to a method, or selecting a `catch` clause when an [error](error-handling.html) is thrown.

 ## Left and Right Arguments

 Methods are *infix* expressions, which means that an argument may appear to the left of the name, to the right, or both.
 (More pedantically, *the record that forms the single argument* may have fields which appear to the left and right of the name.)

-The `greet` methods we've defined only have a right argument.
+The `greet` methods we've defined so far only have a right argument.
 Methods which only have a *left* argument are informally called *getters*.

     :::magpie
-    def (this is String) empty?
+    def (this is String) isEmpty
         this count == 0
     end

-This defines a getter `empty?` (the `?` is just part of the name) whose left argument must be a string.
+This defines a getter `isEmpty` whose left argument must be a string.
 It takes no right argument.
 It can be called like this:

     :::magpie
-    "not empty" empty? // false
+    "not empty" isEmpty // false

 And, finally, methods can have arguments on both sides: